ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     After you run each cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.

+> [!IMPORTANT]
+> **Make sure that your segments do not overlap**.
+Each user in your organization should belong to one (and only one) segment.
+No user should belong to two or more segments.
+Segments should be defined for all users in your organization.
+(See [Example: Contoso's defined segments](#contosos-defined-segments) in this article.)

 After you have defined your segments, proceed to define information barrier policies.

 ## Part 2: Define information barrier policies

 With your list of user segments and the information barrier policies you want to define, select a scenario, and then follow the steps.

-> [!IMPORTANT]
-> **Make sure that as you define policies, you do not assign more than one policy to a segment**.
-For example, if you define one policy for a segment called *Sales*, do not define an additional policy for *Sales*.

 Determine whether you need to prevent communications between certain segments, or limit communications to certain segments.
 Choose between the scenarios below to define your policies.